lynaghk/singult/README.markdown

 and re-rendering and appending a node and its children because it maintains object consistency, which allows you to use CSS animations and directly-attached event handlers.

++ `attr` takes a live DOM node and a map of keywords to attribute values.
+The keywords `:style` and `:properties` should be given another map, the keys and values of which will be used to set the styles and node properties.
+E.g.,

+    (attr $my-checkbox {:id "Foo"
+                        :style {:background-color "red"}
+                        :properties {:checked true}})

 + `unify` takes an array of data and a function with signature (datum -> hiccup vector) and returns a product datatype that `render`